 Based on the organization’s success and the current needs of homeless Veterans, ABRI/Homes for the Brave expanded its programs to serve female homeless Veterans.
 Female Soldiers: Forgotten Heroes is the first community-based transitional supportive housing program dedicated to homeless female Veterans in the State of Connecticut.
 This program opened in November 2011.

-To date, ABRI/Homes for the Brave has served more than 1,100 men, women, and children, most of whom are Veterans.
+To date, ABRI/Homes for the Brave has served nearly 1,200 men, women, and children, most of whom are Veterans.
 Thanks to the generosity of our partners and supporters, we continue to provide housing, vocational training, life skills coaching, and more to individuals experiencing homelessness.

 Learn how you can help our staff, residents, and community to shape the future of ABRI/Homes for the Brave.